U.S. House Republican to subpoena ex-FBI head Comey, ex-AG Lynch

 “These subpoenas are coming out of the blue, with very little time left on the calendar,” Nadler said in a statement, adding that Comey and Lynch had indicated “months ago” they would be willing to answer questions voluntarily.

-The House aide told Reuters that Goodlatte is planning to call Comey in for closed-door questioning on Nov.
+The House of Representatives aide told Reuters that Goodlatte is planning to call Comey in for closed-door questioning on Nov.
 29 and Lynch on Dec.
-5.
+5. President Donald Trump, a Republican, fired Comey in May 2017.
+Lynch left office when Democratic President Barack Obama’s term ended in January 2017.

 A spokeswoman for Goodlatte did not immediately respond to a request for comment.

-Goodlatte and House Oversight Chairman Trey Gowdy have both been running a probe into whether the FBI botched of investigations leading up to the 2016 presidential election.
+Goodlatte and House Oversight Chairman Trey Gowdy have been running a joint probe into whether the FBI botched investigations leading up to the 2016 vote.

-It has been criticized by Democrats, who say Republicans are merely trying to undermine Special Counsel Robert Mueller’s investigation into whether President Donald Trump’s campaign colluded with Russia.
+It has been criticized by Democrats, who say Republicans are merely trying to undermine Special Counsel Robert Mueller’s investigation into Russian election meddling and whether Trump’s campaign coordinated with Moscow officials.

-Trump, a Republican, has repeatedly denied colluding and called Mueller’s inquiry a “witch hunt.”
+Trump has repeatedly denied colluding and called Mueller’s inquiry a “witch hunt.”
+The Kremlin denies interfering in the election, which Trump won in a stunning upset against Democratic candidate Clinton.

 Reporting by Sarah N. Lynch; editing by Dan Grebler and Grant McCool